Romanians in Ukraine: Recent past

-In 2015, several news websites published a report claiming that the Romanians of Northern Bukovina had formed a "Assembly of the Romanians of Bukovina" and demanded the territorial autonomy of the region from Ukraine.
+In 2015, several news websites published a report claiming that the Romanians of Northern Bukovina had formed an "Assembly of the Romanians of Bukovina" and demanded the territorial autonomy of the region from Ukraine.
 However, they were claimed to be fake and a product of pro-Russian anti-Ukrainian websites.

 Since 2014, the Romanians of Ukraine have been subject to forced Ukrainization by the Ukrainian authorities, despite constant objection of the Romanian authorities, with some Romanian organizations in Ukraine even calling it a cultural genocide.

 In 2022 and 2023, the Ukrainian Parliament adopted and amended laws that enshrined the rights of "national minorities" and allowed "holding public and cultural events and publishing advertisements fully in the language of national minorities within the given community."

 Modern mass media of the Romanians in Ukraine include the newspapers Zorile Bucovinei, Concordia, Libertatea Cuvântului, Gazeta de Herța and several more, as well as some TV and radio channels.

 On 16 November, the Ministry of Education and Science and the Ukrainian government stated that it has initiated steps to replace the term "Moldovan language" with "Romanian language".
 The Ukrainian Ministry of Education stated that ‘The Government of Ukraine adopted a decision regarding the use of the term "Romanian language" instead of the term "Moldovan language" in Ukraine.
 Currently, work is underway to bring the current legislation of Ukraine in line with this decision, which includes many internal regulatory legal acts.
 Separately, we note that all further acts of the government will be adopted considering the agreements.
 And all civil servants who allow violations of the government's decision will be subject to disciplinary action.
 The facts reported in the media regarding the printed textbooks refer to the copies approved for printing in May this year.
 The main edition of these textbooks was printed in the summer before the decision was made not to use the term "Moldovan language".
 Today, the Ministry of Education and Science of Ukraine has stopped any additional printing of these textbooks.
 And also develops a mechanism for replacing previously printed copies with textbooks in the Romanian language.'
 On 13 January 2024, the Ukrainian newspaper Dumska indicated that the last three schools had just changed the name of the language from "Moldovan" to "Romanian".
+On 3 December 2025, the Ukrainian parliament excluded "Moldovan" and Russian from Ukraine's list of languages protected in accordance with the European Charter for Regional or Minority Languages.
+On 12 June 2026, Volodymyr Zelenskyy, then President of Ukraine, signed the document, with it entering into force the next day.